How an application gateway works

 If a web application firewall (WAF) is in use, the application gateway checks the request headers and the body, if present, against WAF rules.
 This action determines if the request is valid request or a security threat.
 If the request is valid, it's routed to the backend.
 If the request isn't valid and WAF is in Prevention mode, it's blocked as a security threat.
 If it's in Detection mode, the request is evaluated and logged, but still forwarded to the backend server.

 Azure Application Gateway can be used as an internal application load balancer or as an internet-facing application load balancer.
 An internet-facing application gateway uses public IP addresses.
 The DNS name of an internet-facing application gateway is publicly resolvable to its public IP address.
 As a result, internet-facing application gateways can route client requests to the internet.

 Internal application gateways use only private IP addresses.
-If you are using a Custom or Private DNS zone, the domain name should be internally resolvable to the private IP address.
+If you are using a Custom or Private DNS zone, the domain name should be internally resolvable to the private IP address of the Application Gateway.
 Therefore, internal load-balancers can only route requests from clients with access to a virtual network for the application gateway.

 How an application gateway routes a request

-If a request is valid or a WAF isn't in use, the application gateway evaluates the request routing rule that's associated with the listener.
+If a request is valid and not blocked by WAF, the application gateway evaluates the request routing rule that's associated with the listener.
 This action determines which backend pool to route the request to.